 ‘I hate how you people here talk … you begin everything with, like, “in principle”, “essentially”, “accordingly” …’

-‘Essentially, that’s in principle fairly in accordance with who we are.’
+‘Essentially, that’s in accordance with who we are.’

 ‘Fuckin’ Latins … Westerners … you know what …’, she moved away from him still caressing his neck and looked him in the eye with the crooked smile, ‘I’m going to kiss that kid over there’, she flashed her eyes towards frightened looking young man standing in the corner, trying in vain to make himself invisible, ‘and then you and I will go to your place and screw each other like there’s no tomorrow.
 What’d you say?’